suFi7867/JustShop.com/README.md

   <a href="#Contact">Author</a> &#10023;
 </p>

-Bewakoof.com Clone is ReactJS e-commerce web application that allows you to buy shoes & clothes online with payment gateway integration.
+It’s Group project where we've used MERN stack to make the JustShop.com with our creativity along with frontend and backend integration its Fully Responsive e-commerce web application that allows you to buy shoes & clothes online.
 It has a variety of categories, just visit the product listing page and you will see all the products, apply filters as per your need and in just a few clicks you can buy any products from the website.
 This project is just for educational purpose.

 <img src="https://i.ibb.co/ZHgwGBL/bloggif-634e5a001c1f6.gif" width="800px" />